 Census Bureau clerks using pantographs could prepare approximately 500 cards per day.
 To operate the mechanism, the operator positioned the punching stylus over the desired hole in a punch card template.
 Each hole in the template corresponded to a specific demographic category.
 Pressing the stylus into the template created a punched hole in the paper card that was read by the Hollerith tabulator's card reader.

-Each Hollerith tabulator was equiped with a card reading station.
+Each Hollerith tabulator was equipped with a card reading station.
 The manually-operated card reader consisted of two hinged plates operated by a lever (similar to a waffle iron).
 Clerks opened the reader and positioned a punched card between the plates.
 Upon closing the plates, spring-loaded metal pins in the upper plate passed through the punched data holes in the cards, through the bottom plate, and into wells of mercury beneath.
 Pins that passed through the punch card completed an electrical circuit when contacting the mercury below.
 The completed circuit energized the magnetic dials on the Hollerith tabulator and advanced the counting hands.
-Upon completion of the electrical cicuit (signaled by the ringing of a bell), the clerk transcibed the data indicated by the dial hands.
+Upon completion of the electrical circuit (signaled by the ringing of a bell), the clerk transcribed the data indicated by the dial hands.

 The 1890 Hollerith tabulators consisted of 40 data-recording dials.
 Each dial represented a different data item collected during the census.
 The electrical impulses received as the reader's pins passed through the card into the mercury advanced the hands on the dials corresponding to the data contained on the punch card (i.e., responses to inquiries about race, gender, citizenship, age, etc).
-When the bell signalled the card had been read, the operator recorded the data on the dials, opened the card reader, removed the punch cards, and reset the dials.
+When the bell signaled the card had been read, the operator recorded the data on the dials, opened the card reader, removed the punch cards, and reset the dials.

 A sorting table was positioned next to each tabulator.
 After registering the punch card data on the dials, the sorter specified which drawer the operator should place the card.
 The clerk opened the reader, placed the punch card in the designated sorter drawer, reset the dials, and positioned a new card to repeat the process.